 Group Policy

-- The driver should always feel comfortable taking on the driving responsibility and must never feel pressured into taking on the responsibility
+- The leader driver should always feel comfortable taking on the driving responsibility and must never feel pressured into taking on the responsibility

 - Ideally, a minimum of 2 years experience.